AtmolanderMimi/basm/book/src/custom-conditionals.md

     // once again all cells are zero here,
     // as the flag needs to be of 0 for this to execute IFNE Aflag Vnot_equal [scp] sp;

+    // cleanup (only useful if it did not execute) ZERO Aflag;
 ]
 ```